zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 ### Launching RabbitMQ release

-The following Helm command will use the [rabbitmq-ha chart](https://github.com/helm/charts/tree/master/stable/rabbitmq-ha) to create (or update) a [release](https://github.com/helm/helm/blob/release-2.14/docs/glossary.md#release) "instance" named `rmq`, which will form a two-replica statefulset RabbitMQ cluster.
+The following Helm command will use the [rabbitmq-ha chart](https://github.com/helm/charts/tree/master/stable/rabbitmq-ha) to create (or update) a [release](https://github.com/helm/helm/blob/release-2.14/docs/glossary.md#release) "instance" named `rmq`, which will form a two-member RabbitMQ cluster.
+This allows queues and messages to be mirrored between them.

 Run:
 ```